mjf1406/11-11-workout-tracker/README.md

 ### p0

 - added: dashboard page is no longer under construction
-- bug: the authbutton no longer flashes
+- bug: the auth button no longer flashes

 ## Change Log